Mortgage availability: Is mortgage lending tightening & is specialist finance a viable alternative?

 Everything you need to know

-Fortunately, cooler heads prevailed in the opening months of 2023.
-Questions akin to “is mortgage tightening?” may be asked less frequently soon.
-Jeremy Hunt, our latest Chancellor, calmed the wider markets with a package of tax incentives, spending cuts, extended childcare support, and pension reforms.
+Fortunately, cooler heads prevailed in the months following the mini-Budget.
+Questions about mortgage availability may be asked less frequently soon.
+Jeremy Hunt, calmed the wider markets with a package of tax incentives, spending cuts, extended childcare support, and pension reforms.
+Fast forward to the 2024 spring Budget, and further tax cuts and property changes were announced.

 But while we all want to remain hopeful that this optimism continues to flow, storm clouds may be gathering.
 Defaults are on the rise, which may result in fewer mortgages being approved.
-Meanwhile, some expect tightening of mortgage availability to last into at least May.
+Meanwhile, affordability still remains a key issue.

 Then there’s the international regulations to consider.
 Mike explained: “Basel III, coming in 2025, means banks have to put aside more capital against riskier lending.
 This may limit how much funding is available for the day-to-day stuff.”